core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Before choosing to pad a message by using the Padding option, application designers should consider whether they can arrange for common message variants to have the same length by picking a suitable content representation; the canonical example here is expressing "yes" and "no" with "y" and "n", respectively.

 <!--
-MT: Can we elaborate more on how the Padding option makes it more difficult for an adversary to related responses to two different clients?
-After all, the Padding option is well visible and recognizible.
+MT: Can we elaborate more on how the Padding option makes it more difficult for an adversary to relate responses to two different clients?
+After all, the Padding option is well visible and recognizable.
 -->

 ## Definition of the Padding Option